smoynes/elsie/docs/README.txt

 -----------------------------

-ELSIE © 2023 by Scott Moynes is licensed under CC BY-SA 4.0.
+𝔼𝕃𝕊𝕀𝔼 © 2023 by Scott Moynes is licensed under CC BY-SA 4.0.
 See LICENCE.txt for terms.
 Send your lawyers here: https://creativecommons.org/licenses/by-sa/4.0/?ref=chooser-v1